Detroit Partnership: Tocco era (1977–1996)

 Upon his death in 1977, Joe Zerilli was succeeded as boss by the most senior member of the Ruling Council, John Priziola, known affectionately to his peers as "Papa John".
 Born Giovanni Priziola, the longtime Detroit Mafia leader was one of only two charter ruling council members left alive and active at the time of Zerilli's death.

 The other senior ruling council member was former Down River Gang leader and Prohibition era czar, Peter Licavoli, who by this time was himself semi-retired and living in Tucson, Arizona, not far from his friend, retired Mafia boss Joe Bonanno.

-Licavoli was a powerful Detroit Partnership member who had been the crime family's Toledo, Ohio, operations overseer and held a great deal of influence over Detroit area gambling operations, along with many other personal business interests.
+Licavoli was characterized as a powerful Detroit Partnership member who had been the crime family's Toledo, Ohio, operations overseer and people say he held a great deal of influence over Detroit area gambling operations, along with many other personal business interests.

 Pete Licavoli ran his business affairs from his Arizona ranch which he then sold to Estes Homes for development in 1980.
 He died of natural causes on January 11, 1984, at the age of 81, the last of the original ruling council members.
 With the death of boss Joe Zerilli, John Priziola as the Detroit Partnership's most senior leader effectively became the top boss of the crime family.
 Only Peter Licavoli held the same status and a similar level of authority as a charter ruling council member.
 Priziola had been a longtime Detroit Mafia leader who was greatly respected throughout the Detroit Mafia, but much of his power came from being the leader of a powerful and wealthy faction within the Detroit Partnership.

 The "Partinico faction" was a group of Detroit Mafia leaders that included Raffaele Quasarano and deported Sicilian-American mafiosi, Francesco "Frankie Fingers" Coppola.
 These men, along with associates in San Diego, California, and Windsor, Ontario, ran the crime family's heroin importation operations.
 Through their influential underworld connections nationwide they amassed a great deal of wealth and power over the years with the help of their narcotics contacts in Sicily.